As Minnesota awaits COVID-19 vaccines, questions remain about long-term effects

 "As we get more and more vaccine we will be expanding eligibility to more and more groups of health care personnel based on their occupational risk," said Swift, who helps lead the clinic's COVID-19 vaccine allocation work group.

 Mayo is one of 25 sites in Minnesota that will receive vaccine shipments.
-Unlike smaller health care facilities, it has the specialized freezers to store the Pfizer vaccine, which must be kept at -94 degrees.
+Unlike smaller health care facilities, it has the specialized freezers to store the Pfizer vaccine, which must be kept at minus 94 degrees Fahrenheit.

 The Moderna vaccine needs to be frozen, but it can be safely kept in a standard freezer.
 That vaccine accounts for 74% of all the doses Minnesota expects this year.